The East Village is a neighbourhood village in New York City in Downtown Manhattan Eastside.

 The East Village is also rich in “tenement Synagogues” like the rest of the lower east side.
 Houses to worship are sandwiched into narrow slots.

-Those in between the tenements are built to serve low residents of the surrounding buildings.
+Those between the tenements are built to serve low residents of the surrounding buildings.

 Though the congregations were of modest means, some of the tenements had rich ornamentation and details, showing aspirations of religions and spirituals.

-The two central tenements are: first at 242 east 7th street is the congregation Beth Hamed rash Hagedon Anshe Ungarn; this is a landmark in New York City that was converted into residences in 1985.
+The two central tenements are: first at 242 east 7th street is the congregation Beth Hamed rash Hagedon Anshe Ungarn; this landmark in New York City was converted into residences in 1985.

 The second is at 415 East 6th Street, the Mezritch Synagogue; this building was saved from demolition in 2008 and was landmarked in 2012.

-Some of the other tenement synagogues were found across Tompkins square at 317 east 8th street and just down the block at 431 east 6th street.
+Some other tenement synagogues were found across Tompkins square at 317 east 8th street and just down the block at 431 east 6th street.

 Now both are converted into residences.
 Six hundred thirty-eight east 6th street functions as the sixth street community center.
 Also, 636 East 6th street functions as a Pentecostal church.